 Current and Forecasted Engagement Opportunities

-In designing events and technical assistance efforts, NACo, through its Research Foundation (NACoRF), often partners with grant making organizations to ensure county leaders can participate at no (or significantly reduced) cost to individuals and their home county.
+In designing initiatives and cohorts, NACo, through its Research Foundation (NACoRF), often partners with grant making organizations to ensure county leaders can participate at no (or reduced) cost to individuals and their home county.
 Because spots are limited, NACo invites county leaders to submit a brief application to indicate interest and ability to participate.

-Watch this page for current and forecasted opportunities to join a peer learning cohort or network and deepen your engagement with NACo and your counterparts across the country.
+Explore the pages below for current and forecasted opportunities to deepen your engagement with NACo and your counterparts across the country.
+Bookmark the page or apply to join a program today.

 1132313923